-The karahi is actually the name for a type of Indian iron round bottomed wok.
-The karahi is synonymous with the balti, however the karahi is known as a curry dish in its own right.
+A Karahi is actually the name for a type of Indian iron round bottomed wok.
+As mentioned the Karahi style is similar to a Balti curry, however the Karahi is commonly available as a dish in its own right.

-Heat the olive oil in a frying pan, add the chicken and cook until brown.
+Heat the olive oil in a frying pan, add the chicken and cook until lightly browned.
 Add the garlic & ginger paste, followed by the boiled onions.

 Add the tomato puree, coriander powder, mixed spice, red chilli powder and mix well.

-Throw in 3/4 of the chopped coriander, garam masala and curry sauce.
+Throw in 3/4 of the chopped coriander, garam masala and your base curry sauce.

-Transfer to serving plate and dress with remaining chopped coriander and fresh chillies and ginger.
+Transfer to a serving plate and dress with remaining chopped coriander and fresh chillies and ginger.

-Start by heating the oil in the pan, add a heaped tsp of garlic and ginger paste, followed by a tbsp of tomato puree.
+Start by heating the oil in the pan, add a heaped teaspoon of garlic and ginger paste, followed by a tablespoon of tomato puree.

-After a few minutes add the spices; one tsp turmeric and one tsp of red chilli powder.
+After a few minutes add the spices; one teaspoon of turmeric and one teaspoon of red chilli powder.

-Next add the boiled onion and the lamb.
+Next add the boiled onions and the lamb.
 Leave to cook for a few minutes.